 NEIS can provide you with accredited small business training, business advice and mentoring, as well as ongoing income support for up to 52 weeks.

-Visit the Department of Employment website for more information.
+Visit the Department of Employment, Skills, Small and Family Business website for more information.

 Find a Grant for your Organisation or Group